QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step8/README.md

 ## Code Structure

 - `ExampleBase` handles completion tracking and JS enhancements.
-- `Example.razor` focuses on two HTML-encoded snippets (advanced cards + traffic list) plus implementation notes and live demo screenshots.
+- `Example.razor` zooms in on the sections you already pasted in Step 7 (advanced cards, traffic list, locked CTA) and explains which Tailwind classes + inline styles create the visuals.

 ## Common Issues & Solutions